 How can I find joy during hard times?

 Unfortunately, part of being a Christian means that we will face times of difficulty.
 Why?
-Because even though we are Christians, we are still human beings and that's part of the plan.
-Jesus went through rough times during His earthly ministry, and if we want to be like Him, (which is what the Christians life is all about), we too will have some hard knocks.
+Even after we're saved by Jesus, we remain human beings with sin all around us.
+Jesus went through rough times during His earthly ministry, so He gets it.

 The Bible talks about people who endured some really, really tough situations and yet found joy in the midst of their pain.
-Take Job for example.
-Now there's a sad story!
-He had everything taken away, and he didn't even do anything wrong!
+Job had everything taken away, and he didn't even do anything wrong.
 He lost his family, his health, his career, everything he had ever worked for, and he still found things to praise God for (Job 1:21).
 Can you imagine losing everything yet still praising God?

 Shift Your Perspective